PRIVACY NOTICE

 You may provide your personal data to us when you fill in forms on our website and app, order health tests from our website and/or app, download our app or correspond with us, whether by social media, chat platforms, post, phone, email or otherwise.
 This includes personal data you provide when you:

-• register with us and create an account;
+- register with us and create an account via the Web App;

-• undertake and complete onboarding, post-onboarding and other exercises via our website and/or app;
+- undertake and complete onboarding, post-onboarding and other exercises via the Platform;

 As you interact with our website or app, we will automatically collect certain technical data about your equipment, browsing actions and patterns.